lucy-sha512/archethic-docs/docs/learn/token.md

 title: Tokens
 ---

-An essential component of Arch Ethic is the `token`.
+An essential component of Archethic is the `token`.
 With new use cases and trends, our world is currently evolving toward digitalization and tokenization (royalties, collection, proof of ownership, etc.)

-Users of Arch Ethic have the native ability to create and transact with an unlimited-defined (custom) token.
+Users of Archethic have the native ability to create and transact with an unlimited-defined (custom) token.

 ## Native

-Arch Ethic tokens are considered as native  for developers, there is no need to create a smart contract to mint or transfer tokens.
+Archethic tokens are considered as native  for developers, there is no need to create a smart contract to mint or transfer tokens.

 The transaction's structure support  its design  and extension of the ledger model (more than UCO-only transaction)